Kebbrokk/Obsidian-Spotify-Playback/README.md

    * Buttons (Play/Pause, Shuffle, Repeat) update to reflect Spotify’s actual state after each interaction.
    * State refreshes automatically every 5 seconds.
    - Internal Server for Token requests
-        - There is now a button for token resets
    - Updated Callback links and requirements
    - Listening Log
        * Persistent listening log stored in a single Markdown file.
        * Track and Artist(s) are also present with tags, to allow for search.
-         ** Side Note: The Listening Log is editable for manual input.
+         ** The Listening Log is editable for manual input.
+         ** Listenning will save Full Track duration if listened ≥90%, if not it wil log exact progress.

 Future Features
 - Different Themes for Dark / Light.
 - Search for different categories.
+- Encrypting the Data file.

+**This Plugin requires a Spotify Premium (for full features) and Developer account**

 # Instructions
     Create a Spotify Developer Account [[https://developer.spotify.com/dashboard]]